Marlene Dietrich: Stage and cabaret

 Francis Wyndham offered a more critical appraisal of the phenomenon of Dietrich in concert.
 He wrote in 1964: "What she does is neither difficult nor diverting, but the fact that she does it at all fills the onlookers with wonder ...
 It takes two to make a conjuring trick: the illusionist's sleight of hand and the stooge's desire to be deceived.
 To these necessary elements (her own technical competence and her audience's sentimentality) Marlene Dietrich adds a third—the mysterious force of her belief in her own magic.
 Those who find themselves unable to share this belief tend to blame themselves rather than her."

 Her use of body-sculpting undergarments, nonsurgical temporary facelifts (tape), expert makeup and wigs, combined with careful stage lighting, helped to preserve Dietrich's glamorous image as she grew older.
+Dietrich had owned a penthouse in New York City at 993 Park Avenue since 1959.

 Dietrich's return to West Germany in 1960 for a concert tour received a mixed reception—despite a consistently negative press, vociferous protest by Germans who felt she had betrayed her homeland, and two bomb threats, her performance attracted huge crowds.
 During her performances at Berlin's Titania Palast theatre, protesters chanted, "Marlene Go Home!"
 On the other hand, Dietrich was warmly welcomed by other Germans, including Berlin Mayor Willy Brandt, who was, like Dietrich, an opponent of the Nazis who had lived in exile during their rule.
 The tour was an artistic triumph, but a financial failure.
 She was left emotionally drained by the hostility she encountered, and she left convinced never to visit again.
 East Germany, however, received her well.
 She also undertook a tour of Israel around the same time, which was well-received; she sang some songs in German during her concerts, including, from 1962, a German version of Pete Seeger's anti-war anthem "Where Have All the Flowers Gone", thus breaking the unofficial taboo against the use of German in Israel.
 She would become the first woman and German to receive the Israeli Medallion of Valor in 1965, "in recognition for her courageous adherence to principle and consistent record of friendship for the Jewish people".
 Dietrich in London, a concert album, was recorded during the run of her 1964 engagement at the Queen's Theatre.